 On the flip side, management of a VPS is similar to a dedicated host.
 You'll have to take care of technical tasks related to the server yourself.
 However, many hosting providers offer the option of choosing a fully managed VPS hosting plan, which takes most of the mundane maintenance tasks away from you.

-In a snap, with VPS hosting you get top notch web hosting functionality at a far lower price than a dedicated server.
+To summarize, with VPS hosting you should get excellent web hosting functionality at a far lower price than a dedicated server.
 Most people start with shared or VPS hosting and upgrade later as their business grows.
 Dedicated hosting, on the other hand, is the ideal choice for websites with very large bandwidth and storage requirements.

 Type of website